cogsys-tuebingen/jaco2_ros/README.md

 ```
 <node_name>/in/x
 ```
-- **joint_velocity topic:**
+- **joint_velocity** topic:
 To publish joint velocities to the controller publish our velocity with at least a rate of 20 Hz.
-Otherwise your comands will be ignored.
-Be carfull while publishing velocities, collisions are currently not avoided!
+Otherwise your commands will be ignored.
+Be careful while publishing velocities, collisions are currently not avoided!
+- **joint_torque** topic:
+Similar to the **joint_velocity** topic but torques have to be published.
+Commands while not have any effect until the **in/toggle_torque_control** service is called.
 ### Action Server
 Currently, we have 3 action servers to control the arm: